 Two hours up the road from Whitley County is Jackson, where we met with Genevieve, the volunteer coordinator at LBJ Elementary School.
 There are 28 children enrolled in the Children Incorporated program here, and most are in a similar situation to those in Whitley.

-One of them is Dennis (not his real name), an 11-year-old who, in many ways, is a typical fifth-grader.
+One of them is Dennis, an 11-year-old who, in many ways, is a typical fifth-grader.
 He’s into basketball, football and riding his dirt bike.
 But Dennis and his two siblings live with their great-grandparents, who are in their 80s with failing health.